uriel0byte/Cybersecurity-Writeups/TryHackMe/AOC-2025-Documentation/03-Daily-Challenges/day-13-yara-rules.md

 multiple re-reads.
 Knowing which modifiers to use and when (`wide`? `ascii`? both?) only became clearer after seeing the examples side by side.
 This is a skill that will sharpen with practice, not reading.

+The room is officially rated Easy.
+That rating makes sense once the structure clicks, but going in with zero YARA exposure made it harder than the label suggests.

 ---